-Classified under this category are the Group's cash and cash equivalents, receivables, special bank deposits, reserve fund and utilities and other deposits under "Other noncurrent assets" account.
+Classified under this category are the Group's cash and cash equivalents, receivables, due from related parties, special bank deposits, reserve fund and utilities and other deposits under "Other noncurrent assets" account.

-Available-for-Sale Financial Assets
+Available-for-Sale (AFS) Financial Assets

-Available-for-sale financial assets are those non-derivative financial assets that are designated as available-for-sale or are not classified in any of the other preceding categories.
-After initial recognition, available-for-sale financial assets are measured at fair value with gains or losses being recognized as separate component of equity until the investment is derecognized or until the investment is determined to be impaired at which time the cumulative gain or loss previously reported in equity is included in the consolidated statement of comprehensive income.
+AFS financial assets are those non-derivative financial assets that are designated as AFS or are not classified in any of the other preceding categories.
+After initial recognition, AFS financial assets are measured at fair value with gains or losses being recognized as separate component of equity until the investment is derecognized or until the investment is determined to be impaired at which time the cumulative gain or loss previously reported in equity is included in the consolidated statement of comprehensive income.